rsa4046/Gibbs/README.md

 LaTeX typeset sources were originally prepared by W. Craig Carter and Michael A.
 Gibson, whose repo I unfortunately can no longer locate.
-This current version contains some corrections to source, equations, etc., but retains their original LaTeX class file.
+This current version contains some small corrections to equation numbers, float (figure) placement, and text, compiled using the LaTeX memoir class together with a new title page, but otherwise retains Carter and Gibson's original LaTeX class file and figures.